vivesweb/php-libplot/README.md

 	<img width="1900" src="<?php echo $plt->output_gd_png_base64( );?>">

 **IMPORTANT NOTE!!!**
 For other methods read https://github.com/vivesweb/graph-php documentation.
-Example.php file of php-libplot class uses some of the php-graph methods directly:
+Example.php file of php-libplot class uses some of the php-graph methods directly as example of use:
 - bar()
 - plot()
 - title()